icersong/MyDB/README.md

 # MyDB
-Simple MySQLdb Extensions and Simple sql maker
+a simple mysql-python extends and a simple SQL maker